Living Room Organizer & Storage Selector | 50+ Types • Design Guide • Complete Solutions

 • Interior: Open or lined

-How It Works: Blankets and throws loosely stack inside the basket.
-Basket sits beside seating (sofa, chair, bed).
+How It Works: Blankets and throws stack loosely inside the basket.
+The basket sits beside the seating (sofa, chair, bed).
 Easy access for grabbing a blanket while watching TV or reading.

 Best For: